 What is a Miter Saw?

-A miter saw cuts in four ways:
+A miter saw can make four types of cuts:

-- Cross cut: A cut made at a 90-degree angle.
+- Cross-cut: A cut made at a 90-degree angle.

 What Is a Bevel Cut on a Miter Saw?